thrillhousedev/privacy-summarizer/README.md

    - Content sent to local Ollama model
    - Model explicitly instructed: NO names, NO direct quotes
    - Summary posted to target Signal group
-   - Summary text stored for resend capability
+   - Summary discarded after posting (not stored)

 3. **Automatic Purge** (hourly):
    - Messages older than retention period deleted (default 48 hours)
    - Each schedule can have its own retention period
-   - Summary runs purged after 7 days

 ### Summary Format